Accessible Voting and Services

 • To request a large-print ballot, contact the Department of Elections.

-Vote at a Voting Center: The Voting Centers at City Hall and San Francisco State University are accessible; City Hall is accessible from any of its four entrances.
+Vote at a Voting Center: The Voting Centers at City Hall, San Francisco State University and Joseph Lee Recreation Center are accessible; City Hall is accessible from any of its four entrances.
 Each Voting Center has all of the assistance tools listed below.
 For more information, see here.

-Vote at Your Polling Place: See back cover for address and accessibility information.
+Vote at Your Polling Place: See back cover of the printed version of this pamphlet for address and accessibility information.

 • If your polling place is not accessible, go to sfelections.org/pollsite or call (415) 554-4375 for the location of the nearest accessible polling place within your voting district.